 DIN1, DIN0 Data word to be loaded into SBR for storing into storage

 Use flip-flops for the SBR.
-DIN1, DIN0, SAR1, and SAR0 should be obtained from switches.
-FETCH, STORE and LDSBR should also be obtained from switches.
-Display SBR1 and SBR0 on LEDs.
+DIN1, DIN0, SAR1, and SAR0 should be obtained from INPUT ports in schematic.
+FETCH, STORE and LDSBR should also be obtained from INPUT ports in schematic.
+Display SBR1, SBR0, DATA Qx0-3 in memory on OUTPUT.
 You may also wish to include the display of other signals in your design for convenience when debugging your circuit.
 You can assume that only one of the FETCH/STORE/LDSBR switches will be set at any given time.
 Do not combine the FETCH/STORE switches!

 To design the shift-register storage unit, we first need to look at the required specs.
 The most crucial requirement is for the shift registers to shift continuously, while using the serial input and output to store and fetch the data.
 We can break down our circuit operation into four operations: load, read, write, and do nothing.
 Let’s first imagine the scenario where the circuit is turned on, but we are neither loading, reading nor writing.
 This is the most common state of the circuit, where no action is taken from the user – do nothing.
-Our requirements dictate that the shift registers have to continuously shift, where any potentially stored data will be shifted out of the registers and into the void.
-To prevent losing any data, we will need to redirect the data shifting out of the registers back by connecting the serial output of the registers to their serial input, where the stored data will now be looping over and over again in the shift registers.
+Our requirements dictate that the shift registers must continuously shift, where any potentially stored data will be shifted out of the registers and into the void.
+To prevent losing any data, we will need to redirect the data shifting out of the registers back by connecting the serial output of the registers to their serial input, where the stored data will now be looping continuously in the shift registers.
 However, during a write operation, we do want to replace the old data with new data.
 To serve both purposes, a 2-to-1 multiplexer (MUX) can be placed at the serial input of the shift registers, taking either the new data or the old data depending on the current operation.

-The rest of the circuit operation hinges upon the SBR, which serves two purposes: loading new data from DIN during a load operation, and reading from the shift register during a read operation.
-Notice that all of the registers must be continuously shifting, including the SBR.
-Thus, it is easy to see that the input of the SBR takes in these three different choices by using a 3-to-1 MUX (or a 4-to-1 MUX with one input ignored), again depending on the current operation.
+The rest of the circuit operation hinges upon the SBR, which serves two purposes: loading new data from DIN during a load operation and reading from the shift register during a read operation.
+Note that the SBR must also behave as a register (that is, be able to synchronously maintain its previous contents).
+There are two ways to approach this.
+In the first, a simple D-flip flop may be used to implement the SBR.
+The input of the SBR takes in these three different choices by using a 3-to-1 MUX (or a 4-to-1 MUX with one input ignored), where one of the inputs is used to loop back when the SBR needs to maintain previous data.
+Alternatively, you may use a register chip which has a load enable to implement the SBR.
+This allows you to use a 2-to-1 MUX here instead.